Fresh Fruit & Vegetable Program

 - Encourage students to use their five senses to observe and describe different fruits and vegetables

 - Plant an “edible” garden

 The Fresh Fruit & Vegetable Program provides a fresh fruit or vegetable snack to all students in participating schools.
 The goal of this program is to increase the variety of fruits and vegetables children consume, create healthier school food environments, and positively impact the nutrition of not only the students but their families.

-In the 2022-2023 Academic Year, we are honored to have the Fresh Fruit & Vegetable Program at Del Rey Woods, Martin Luther King, Highland and Ord Terrace Elementaries.
+In the 2022-2023 Academic Year, we are honored to offer the Fresh Fruit & Vegetable Program at Del Rey Woods, Martin Luther King, Highland, Marina Vista, and Ord Terrace Elementaries.

 The program also supports our Farmer's Markets on campus (pictured), where students are able to shop at their own local, seasonal Farmer's Market!